joshCarder01/90sNet/assignments/team_contract.md

 * lapech@mail.uc.edu

 ## Meeting and Communication Expectations
-* Members meet once a week at XX:XX XXXday for X hour(s).
+* Members meet once a week at 10AM Thursday for 1 hour(s).
 * Members respond to direct communication (Discord, Email etc.) at least once a day Mon-Thurs during business hours.
-* Members meet with advisor on the XXth day of each month.
+* Members meet with advisor on the 1st Thursday of each month.

 ## Project focus
 Historical representation of the University of Cincinanti West Campus network from the 1990s.